Ascena looks to LOFT sales with $2.15 billion Ann Inc buy

-Ascena Retail Group Inc (ASNA.O), which runs Lane Bryant and Dressbarn women's clothing stores, is to buy Ann Inc ANN.N for $2.15 billion, mainly for the popular LOFT brand, which offers everyday fashion to a wide age group.
+Ascena Retail Group Inc, which runs Lane Bryant and Dressbarn women's clothing stores, is to buy Ann Inc for $2.15 billion, mainly for the popular LOFT brand, which offers everyday fashion to a wide age group.

 LOFT's dresses, office wear and accessories are aimed at women between 18 and 60 years old, while each of Ascena's five brands cater to a comparatively narrower age group.